Supplemental Nutrition Assistance Program (SNAP)

 - Get a downloadable paper application and more info from Oregon's Department of Human Resources benefits page.

 Reasons to apply

-- Phone payment assistance program can reduce your costs by as much as 50%
+- Phone payment assistance programs can reduce your costs by as much as 50%.

-- Nutrition education with food vouchers from Women, Infants, and Children (WIC)
+- Nutrition education with food vouchers for Women, Infants, and Children (WIC).

 Funds you receive and spend locally also support Oregon's economy and local businesses such as farmers' markets.

 - Visit the Partners for a Hunger-Free Oregon webpage.

 - See the Multnomah County SNAP page, which has outreach specialists who can help plus useful general info and FAQ (including on eligibility for college students).
 Also view the Washington County SNAP page, or this list to find your local office.

 Please reach out to email@example.com.